splunk/public-o11y-docs/metrics-and-metadata/relatedcontent-collector-apm.rst

         processors: [memory_limiter, batch, resourcedetection]
         exporters: [otlp]

-Gateway
+Configure the gateway
 -----------------------------------------------------------------

-In Gateway mode, the relevant receivers to match the exporters from the Agent.
+In gateway mode, the relevant receivers to match the exporters from the Agent.
 In addition, you need to make the following changes.

 ``http_forwarder`` extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^